ahungry/cl-protobufs/cl-protobufs.rst

 in the .proto file.

 *body* consists of the enum values, each of which is either a symbol or a list of the form ``(name index)``.
 By default, the indexes start at 0 and are incremented by 1 for each new enum value.
+For schema forward and backward compatibility, you should always use the ``(name index)`` form.

 ``proto:define-enum`` can be used only within ``proto:define-schema`` or ``proto:define-message``.